 My principal research interest is the history of capitalism in China.
-My current book project, titled American Money and the Chinese State, aims to survey China's foreign borrowing from the Taiping rebellion to the communist takeover, with a special focus on American loans.
-My second book project (dissertation-based), tited Webs of Power: Duanfang and Networking in A Decayed Age, 1900-1913, tells a story of how Manchu statesman Duanfang manipulated his personal connections to tackle immediate crises such as revenue, constitutionalism, Manchuness, and antiquity, and how his all-around curiosity flourished in an ultimately depressing era.
+My current book project, titled American Money and the Chinese State: A Foreign Loan Story, 1853-1949, aims to survey China's foreign borrowing from the Taiping rebellion to the communist takeover, with a special focus on American loans.
+My second book project (dissertation-based), titled Webs of Power: Duanfang and Networking in A Decayed Age, 1900-1913, tells a story of how Manchu statesman Duanfang manipulated his personal connections to tackle immediate crises such as revenue, constitutionalism, Manchuness, and antiquity, and how his all-around curiosity flourished in an ultimately depressing era.

 I. Visualizing Traditional China